soft-coded/instruoapp/README.md

-# Instruoapp - The Sexy Webapp
+# Instruo app - The Sexy Webapp

 *Finally* got done with this.
 Only took me what, like *20+* hours?
 Easy Peasy.
 I am *totally* not sleep deprived. ~~**Pick me.**~~
 Now let's break it down.